CoCoNut-UvA/coconut/docs/source/dsl_syntax.rst

 =============
 DSL
 =============
-The DSL used by CoCoNut is case-insensitive for names and other attributes.
-In some cases, the fully upercase/lowercase version of a name is used.
+The DSL used by CoCoNut is mostly case-insensitive for names and other attributes.
+In some cases, the fully uppercase/lowercase version of a name is used.
 The CoCoNut compiler gives an error if you have two names that are equal in their lowercase form.
+Nonetheless, casing can be useful in node names.
+Since CoCoNut provides primitives types like *float*, you can not name your nodes *float*, but you can name them *Float*.
+This means that you need to reference *Float* as such and not as *float*.
+Otherwise, there is no distinction between the primitive type and the user defined type and it would be impossible to know when used as an attribute.
+Still, besides the conflicts with primitive types, it is not possible to define names that only differ in casing.
+So, a node named *Float* and one named *FLOAT* is not possible.

 Enum
 ================